 It’s International Women’s Day today.
 In honor of it, we’re revisiting the UK’s Advertising Standards Authorities (ASA) ban on harmful stereotypes in advertising from last December.
 What does it mean for marketers and market research professionals?

 ASA released research regarding stereotypes in advertising this past 2018.
 On the basis of their findings, they drafted a proposal to fully ban their representation in advertising.
-They found that stereotypes can and do entrench inequality: if people feel that they’re pigeonholed into a stereotype, or excluded from it, the impact is felt throughout society at large.
-They can and do limit people’s choices by forming expectations that are unfair, discriminatory or unrealistic.
-Research also shows that consumers will respond more positively to marketing campaigns they feel reflected in or empathise with.
+They found that advertising stereotyping can and does entrench inequality: if people feel that they’re pigeonholed into a stereotype, or excluded from it, the impact is felt throughout society at large.
+They can and do limit people’s choices by forming expectations that are unfair, discriminatory, or unrealistic.
+Research also shows that consumers will respond more positively to marketing campaigns they feel reflected in or empathize with.
 Stereotypes can do the opposite, making people feel excluded or bad, dissuading them from buying or identifying with a brand.